 3112 H. J. Patterson Hall

 Dr. Ali R. Abasi is the Associate Director for the Persian Flagship Program and an associate professor of Persian.
 His primary research interest is second language writing.
 Some of his most recent publications have appeared in the Journal of Second Language Writing, Journal of Language and Politics, English for Specific Purposes, and Journal of English for Academic Purposes.

-Jay is the program coordinator for the Persian Flagship Program.
-He graduated from the program in 2018 and received her B.A. in Persian Studies with minors in Middle Eastern Studies and International Development and Conflict Management from the University of Maryland.
-During his undergraduate studies, Jay served as the editor-in-chief of Roshangar: Roshan Undergraduate Persian Studies Journal and worked in computational linguistics research with the Center for Advanced Study of Language.
-He is proficient in German and Persian and has studied in both Tajikistan and Germany.
+Mitra is the program coordinator for the Persian Flagship Program.
+She graduated from the program in 2018 and received her B.A. in Persian Studies with minors in Middle Eastern Studies and International Development and Conflict Management from the University of Maryland.
+During her undergraduate studies, Mitra founded Roshangar: Roshan Undergraduate Persian Studies Journal and worked with Afghan refugees with the IRC.
+She has studied in both Tajikistan and Jordan.